microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/Update-MgUserProfileNote.md

 ### -Detail
 itemBody
-To construct, see NOTES section for DETAIL properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DETAIL properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphItemBody